-The government of Tallinn approved aid measures for the city's business sector to manage the negative effects of COVID-19.
+The government of Tallinn has approved aid measures for the city's business sector to manage the negative effects of COVID-19.
 The aid measures are primarily targeted at businesses that have a contractual relationship with the city of Tallinn or have a big impact on the city's activities:

-- The bills of services provided, and goods received will be paid within 10 calendar days until 31 December 2020, instead of the usual 21 or 30 calendar days, in order to improve the cash flows of the companies.
-The city shall also waive contractual sanctions in the event of difficulties that occurred due to the emergency situation when fulfilling the order or delivery, the deadlines shall be extended by a reasonable time.
-If possible and necessary, payments in long-term contracts can be spread on a wider period of time; - The government of Tallinn has also decided to reduce advertising tax by 50 percent from 1 April 2020 until 30 September 2020, as the market of outdoor advertising has come to a standstill.
-Advertisements on the contracts for the use of the building spaces put out for the purpose of advertising and information display are exempted from paying rent;

-The costs of cancelled conferences, cultural and sporting events will be reimbursed to the extent that the company has already paid for them.
+- The bills of services provided, and goods received will be paid within 10 calendar days, instead of the current 21 or 30 calendar days, in order to improve the cash flows of the companies.
+The city shall also waive contractual sanctions in the event of difficulties that occur due to the ongoing situation when fulfilling the order or delivery, the deadlines shall be extended by a reasonable time.
+If possible and necessary, payments in long-term contracts can be spread on a wider period of time; - The government of Tallinn has also decided to reduce advertising tax by 50 percent, as the market of outdoor advertising has come to a standstill.
+Advertisements on the contracts for the use of the building spaces put out for the purpose of advertising and information display are exempted from paying rent; - The city reduces the rental and usage fees of the contractual partners depending on the field of activity of the contractual partner and the extent to which the emergency situation affects the activity of the contractual partner.
+All tenants of the city, including catering, commercial, service, educational, sports, hobby, arts and cultural institutions and outdoor media companies, are exempted from paying rent 100 percent; - Tenants belonging under the Tallinn Market's administration are exempted from paying rent.
+Tenants who use the city space as office space, will have their rental price reduced by 20 percent.
+The benefits do not extend to the payment of utility costs; - Tallinn will continue to pay subsidies meant for supporting sports activities and will not collect rent from the various sports venues belonging to the city; - The costs of cancelled conferences, cultural and sporting events will be reimbursed to the extent that the company has already paid for them.
 The decision affects companies that have applied to the city for partial support for the event, have received the support, but have been forced to either cancel or postpone the event due to an emergency situation.